 Early History of the Bentelowe family

-Another 99 words (7 lines of text) covering the years 122 and 1221 are included under the topic Early Bentelowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bentelowe research.
+Another 50 words (4 lines of text) covering the years 122 and 1221 are included under the topic Early Bentelowe History in all our PDF Extended History products and printed products wherever possible.

 Bentelowe Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bentelowe are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Bentelowe include: Bendall, Bendell, Bendal, Bendel, Bendle, Bentall, Benthall and many more.